ᑲᔪᓯᒋᐊᕈᑎᒋᔭᕗᑦ Our Philosophy

 ᐃᓄᐃᑦ ᓱᕈᓯᕐᓄᑦ ᒪᒃᑯᒃᑐᓄᒡᓗ ᐊᕙᑎᕗᑦ ᐃᓕᓐᓂᐊᕐᓂᓕᕆᓗᑎᒃ ᐃᑲᔪᕈᑕᐅᓂᐊᕐᑐᓂᒃ ᐱᕈᕐᐸᓪᓕᐊᑎᓪᓗᒋᑦ; ᐊᖓᔪᒃᖄᖑᑦᑎᐊᕐᓂᕐᒥᒃᓗ ᐃᑲᔪᕐᑕᐅᓗᑎᒃ ᐃᓕᓐᓂᐊᕐᓂᕐᑎᒍᖅ; ᐊᒻᒪ ᐱᕈᕐᐸᓪᓕᐊᑎᓪᓗᒋᑦ ᐱᒪᑐᑦᑎᐊᕐᓗᒋᑦ ᐃᓄᐃᑦ ᐃᓕᖁᓯᖓ ᐊᒻᒪ ᐅᖃᐅᓯᓕᕆᓂᖓ.

-To provide Inuit children and youth with a learning environment that will enhance their overall development; to foster positive parenting through support and education; and to promote the retention of the Inuit culture and language.
+To provide Inuit children and youth with a welcoming environment that will enhance their overall development; to foster positive parenting through support and education; and to promote the retention of the Inuit culture and language.

 ᑎᓕᔭᐅᓯᒪᓂᕗᑦ Our Mandate